yiyuma/technical-tutorials/Database/SQL.md

   // return all columns from the table tableName SELECT * FROM tableName;
   // return column1 and column2 from the table tableName
-  SELECT columnq, column2 FROM tableName;
+  SELECT column1, column2 FROM tableName;
   // return only distinct (different) values
   SELECT DISTINCT columnName FROM databaseName;
   ```